 When is the application deadline for the CSULB SLP M.A. program?

-The Department of Speech-Language Pathology admits students to the M.A program once per year for fall start dates.
+The Department of Speech-Language Pathology admits students to the M.A. program once per year for fall start dates.
 The deadline is usually January 15, but please refer to the Department’s website for the most recent admission information.

 Do I have to submit the transcripts from all institutions attended?

 Yes.
 Applicants must submit one set of official transcripts from each college or university attended, including leveling/post-baccalaureate programs (if applicable).
 Only one set of official transcripts is required, and they must be submitted to Enrollment Services.
 Official transcripts may be submitted electronically directly from a U.S. college or university to ES-IDPTrans@csulb.edu.
 Please visit Submit Transcripts for more information.

 Does CSULB offer course equivalency evaluation or individual consultation for prospective students?